Central Powers: Kingdom of Greece

+Romania

+Following their armistice with the Central Powers, Romania was involved in the Russian Civil War against both the Whites and the Reds.
+Romania fought alongside the Central Powers until it rejoined the war against them on November 10, 1918.

+Kelantan

+Kelantanese rebels were supported by the Ottoman and German Empires during their anti-colonial uprising against the British Empire in 1915.

 Non-state combatants

 Other movements supported the efforts of the Central Powers for their own reasons, such as the radical Irish Nationalists who launched the Easter Rising in Dublin in April 1916; they referred to their "gallant allies in Europe".
 However, most Irish Nationalists supported the British and allied war effort up until 1916, when the Irish political landscape was changing.
 In 1914, Józef Piłsudski was permitted by Germany and Austria-Hungary to form independent Polish legions.
 Piłsudski wanted his legions to help the Central Powers defeat Russia and then side with France and the UK and win the war with them.
+Below is a list of these non-state combatants.

 Armistice and treaties

 Bulgaria signed an armistice with the Allies on 29 September 1918, following a successful Allied advance in Macedonia.
 The Ottoman Empire followed suit on 30 October 1918 in the face of British and Arab gains in Palestine and Syria.
 Austria and Hungary concluded ceasefires separately during the first week of November following the disintegration of the Habsburg Empire and the Italian offensive at Vittorio Veneto; Germany signed the armistice ending the war on the morning of 11 November 1918 after the Hundred Days Offensive, and a succession of advances by New Zealand, Australian, Canadian, Belgian, British, French and US forces in north-eastern France and Belgium.
 There was no unified treaty ending the war; the Central Powers were dealt with in separate treaties.